 When Babylon became the principal city of southern Mesopotamia during the reign of Hammurabi in the 18th century BC, the patron deity of Babylon, Marduk, was elevated to the level of supreme god.
-Long before Abraham espoused the concept of a single supreme god, Hammurabi ascribed to the concept of a single supreme being.
-In the Sumerian’s mythology there were gods with various powers, but no supreme god.
+Long before Abraham espoused the concept of a single supreme god, Hammurabi ascribed to the concept of a single supreme being that ruled over the other gods (monolatry).
+Marduk was a supreme god before Judaism was a religion.

 More Plagiarism: The Moses Birth Story

 In Exodus we learn about Moses being placed in a basket and released into the water by his mother.
 It wasn't until the 20th century that we found out that a very well-known person born a thousand years before Moses had an almost identical birth story.
 It was previously mentioned that Sargon the Great (or Sargon of Akkad) reigned in 2300 BC and conquered the Sumerian city states.
 He was the founder of the Akkadian Empire.
 His birth legend is almost identical to the Moses narrative but with a few important differences.

 Previously in my blog I discussed the Gilgamesh flood story and explained the use of kuphars.
 These reed boats were round and the bottom was waterproofed with tar and pitch.
 A kuphar was essentially a large waterproofed reed basket.
 In the Middle East tar and pitch which derive from oil was plentiful.
 The Sargon birth story makes sense because waterproofed baskets would have been available in Mesopotamia.